dolbeysystems/cdi-alert-engine/test/README.md

 ## Command Line Interface

-Unit testing may be run using `cargo run --bin test`.
+Unit testing may be run using `cargo run`.

 By default, `test.lua` will be used as the [test file](#test-file).
 This may be overridden using `--config`.